 Physical activity: Physical activity can help you maintain a healthy weight, which may help prevent breast cancer.
 Most healthy adults should get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, plus strength training at least twice a week.

 Limit alcohol: The more alcohol a person drinks, the higher their risk of developing breast cancer.
-Dr. Giang said the general recommendation based on research on the impact of alcohol on breast cancer risk is to limit alcohol consumption to no more than one drink per day because even small amounts increase the risk.
+Dr. Giang said the general recommendation based on research on the impact of alcohol on breast cancer risk is to limit alcohol to no more than one drink a day because even small amounts increase the risk.

 Eating colorful fruits and vegetables is good for your health and helps prevent disease.
 Photo: Freepik

-Dr. Giang cites several studies that suggest people should consume soy products such as soy milk and soybeans because they play a protective role against breast cancer.
+Dr. Giang cited several studies that suggest people should consume soy products such as soy milk and soybeans because they play a protective role against breast cancer.
 Other studies recommend adding the spice turmeric to foods for the same reason.
 Soybeans contain protein, isoflavones, and fiber, which provide many health benefits.
-Soy food sources do not contain high enough levels of isoflavones to increase the risk of breast cancer.
+Soy food sources do not contain high enough isoflavones to increase the risk of breast cancer.

-Get enough vitamin D: Vitamin D deficiency may increase your risk of this type of cancer.
+Get enough vitamin D: Vitamin D deficiency can increase your risk of this type of cancer.
 Women should consume low-fat or fat-free dairy products that are fortified with vitamin D. Other food sources of vitamin D include egg yolks, salmon, sardines with bones, and fortified cereals.
-Getting 15 minutes of direct sunlight each day may also help.
+Getting 15 minutes of direct sunlight each day can also help.
 Exposure to sunlight through glass windows, clothing, or after applying sunscreen does not help the body absorb vitamin D.

 No smoking: Adults should not smoke, and those who smoke should quit because it helps prevent many dangerous respiratory diseases and reduces the risk of breast cancer.